Disk Configurations

 RAID is an acronym that stands for Redundant Array of Independent Disks.
 In a RAID setup, several drives are configured together to act as a single volume.
 The computer sees multiple drives as a single device, as shown in Figure 4.

-| Figure 4 In a JBOD setup, each physical drive also apears as a logical drive. |
+FIGURE 4 In a RAID setup, each physical drive also apears as a logical drive.

 You can also configure RAID to produce significant gains in speed of throughput by reading from or writing to multiple drives simultaneously.
-This is useful in situations where there is a need for lots of throughput, such as in video editing.
+This striped RAID is useful in situations where there is a need for lots of throughput, such as in video editing.
 This can also help a photographer who routinely works with very large image files.

 Let’s look at the various flavors of RAID and see what they do.